 As well as sharing the burden of set-up, involving a representative group from the start ensures that relevant areas of the business are well equipped with knowledge and insight which will be invaluable when embedding and then shaping your implementation in the years ahead.

 Consider your team members carefully – passionate advocates for BIM will undoubtedly be useful allies but you need to ensure you’ve enough contributors who know existing process and procedure if you’re to fully understand the impacts of your decisions.

 Team members should be appraised as to the reasons for change to temper any potential resistance.
 Try to encourage a ‘can do’ attitude to avoid delays and defaulting to the status quo when problems arise that could derail the scheme.

 Rule Three - Determine and implement your standards

 There are a range of different approaches to project management and your company will likely follow (to a greater or lesser extent) one of the common frameworks, such as PRINCE2.
 There should be little need to deviate from these to deliver a BIM implementation project.

 Standards for the way in which the models are created, the internal processes used and the technical and representational standards that apply to the deliverables will also be needed.
-You’ll find details of some of the most common here on theNBS.com and also on the BIM Task Group website .
+You’ll find details of some of the most common here on theNBS.com and also on the BIM Level 2 and BIM Task Group websites .
 As collaboration lies at the heart of BIM, it’s unlikely you’ll need to stray too far from these in developing your own approach.